 It is the responsibility of the person that places a product on the European market that the product complies with the requirements of the CE marking directives and/or regulations.

 So who is this person exactly?

-This can be the manufacturer, the importer or the distributor.
+It can be the manufacturer, the importer or the distributor.
 All three might have different responsibilities.

-A manufacturer is any natural or legal person who places a product on the EU market under his own name or trademark, regardless of whether someone manufactures a product or has a product designed and/or manufactured.
+A manufacturer is any natural or legal person who places a product on the EU market under his/her own name or trademark, regardless of whether someone manufactures a product or has a product designed and/or manufactured.

 All manufacturers are responsible for completing the CE marking process and thus making sure that the product complies with the relevant European legislation.

 Manufacturers from outside the EU may appoint an authorised representative.
 This can be an importer or distributor.